ESIG - header certified

 See a more detailed comparison between Outlook roaming signatures and CodeTwo Email Signatures 365

-10. Can users choose which signature will be added?
+12. Can users choose which signature will be added?

 For example, if you configure a rule where a condition is set to the following keyword: “my_sig”, CodeTwo Email Signatures 365 will look for the phrase "my_sig" in the email body and/or subject and, upon finding the phrase, will insert a signature.
 The signature will only be applied if a user puts the "my_sig" phrase in their email.
-Phrases can be also used to suppress signatures.
+Phrases can also be used to suppress signatures.

 See step-by-step guidelines for this scenario